 Jamie Lewis has just launched a new program named Repeat Payments & he claims that through it you’ll get access to some software which will allegedly provide you with what he calls “orphaned buyer traffic”.

 You’re led to believe that you can then use this “orphaned buyer traffic” in order to earn recurring affiliate commissions & he basically portrays the idea that you can do all of this almost on complete autopilot.

-Well I’m really glad that you came here to this review of the Review Payments software before you signed up to it because I can immediately tell you that whilst it does kinda work, it’s nowhere near as great as it’s made out to be.
+Well, I’m really glad that you came here to this Repeat Payments review before you signed up to it because I can immediately tell you that whilst it does kinda work, it’s nowhere near as great as it’s made out to be.